 India is one of the largest producers of textiles and apparel in the world.
 Consumers across the globe import textiles from India due to the high-quality fabric used and the affordable cost.
 Here are some really interesting facts about the textile industry in India –

-- According to Statista, the Indian textile industry is valued at 223 billion dollars as of 2021.
+• According to Statista, the Indian textile industry is valued at 223 billion dollars as of 2021.

-- The industry is the largest producer of cotton and jute, 2nd largest in silk, and 95% of hand-woven fabrics globally are from India.
+• The industry is the largest producer of cotton and jute, 2nd largest in silk, and 95% of hand-woven fabrics globally are from India.

-- The textile industry is the second-largest employment provider in India after the agriculture industry.
+• The textile industry is the second-largest employment provider in India after the agriculture industry.

-With that promising introduction, let us begin this post where we will cover everything from what is the textile industry is to the recent trends in the Indian fashion industry.
+With that promising introduction, let us begin this post where we will cover everything from what the textile industry is to the recent trends in the Indian fashion industry.
 Read on…

 What is Textile?